rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 [serpinski-carpet]: http://playground.meteorlinker.com/?share=1054
 [graphics-playground-source]: https://gitlab.com/DixieDev/rust-graphics-playground

-### [Polyhedron-ops]
+### [polyhedron-ops]

 ![polyhedron render](polyhedron.jpg)
 _Some brutalist polyhedron; rendered with 3Delight and post processed in Darktable._

-This crate implements the Conway Polyhedron Operators and their extensions by George W. Hart and others.
+[polyhedron-ops] implements the [Conway Polyhedron Operators][polyhedron-wiki] and their extensions by George W. Hart and others.

 It is based on Kit Wallace’s OpenSCAD code.
-As OpenSCAD Language is functional it lends itself well to translation into functional Rust.
-The internal representation uses mesh buffers.
-These need furter preprocessing before they can be sent to a GPU but are almost fine to send to an offline renderer, as-is.
-Bevy is used to render the mesh.
+As OpenSCAD Language is functional it lends itself well to translation into functional Rust:

 ```rust
 // Conway notation: gapcD